-George O. Elston became a director of Celldex in 2008 upon consummation of the merger of Celldex Research (then Celldex) and Celldex (then AVANT).
-Mr. Elston had been a director of Celldex Research since March 2004 and is currently the Chief Financial Officer of Optherion, Inc., a privately held biopharmaceutical company located in New Haven, CT.
-Mr. Elston has more than 20 years of financial and business expertise in the biotechnology and medical device industries.
-Before joining Optherion, Mr. Elston was with Elusys Therapeutics where he raised significant funding from government and private sources, completed multiple strategic collaborations with large pharmaceutical and biotechnology firms, and oversaw collaborations with the U.S. Department of Defense and the National Institutes of Health.
-Before joining Elusys, Mr. Elston was Chief Financial Officer of Trillium USA, Inc., where he established the financial and administrative functions for the company's multi-national operations.
-Previously, Mr. Elston was with C.R.
-Bard, Inc., an international manufacturer and distributor of medical devices, where he directed financial operations for multiple manufacturing facilities in several countries and successfully integrated strategic acquisitions; and with Price Waterhouse.
-Mr. Elston received his BBA in Public Accounting from Pace University and is a Certified Public Accountant.
+George O. Elston became a director of Celldex in March 2008 upon consummation of the AVANT Merger.
+Mr. Elston had been a director of Celldex Research since March 2004.
+Mr. Elston is the Managing Partner of Chatham Street Partners, a life sciences transaction advisory firm since January 2010.
+From January 2008 to January 2010, Mr. Elston was Chief Financial Officer of Optherion, Inc., a privately held biopharmaceutical company.
+From May 2000 to September 2007, Mr. Elston was Vice President of Finance and Government Affairs of Elusys Therapeutics, Inc., a privately held biopharmaceutical company.
+Before joining Elusys, Mr. Elston was Chief Financial Officer of Trillium USA, Inc. Prior to Trillium, Mr. Elston was with C.R.
+Bard, Inc., an international manufacturer and distributor of medical devices, and with PricewaterhouseCoopers.
+Mr. Elston serves as a Trustee and is a member of the Audit and Nominating Committee of the Deutsche Bank DBX ETF Trust, a management investment company.
+Mr. Elston received his B.B.A. in Public Accounting from Pace University and is a Certified Public Accountant.